2011 Liberian general election: Senate

+Results by county

+The following are the results for the 2011 Senate elections from the National Elections Commission.

 Aftermath

 Representative Nelson Wah Barh, who had been re-elected as the House representative for Sinoe County District 3, died on 17 October shortly before a party intended to celebrate his re-election.
 The NEC announced that it would hold a by-election to fill Barh's seat, but noted that the election could not be held until the 53rd Legislature had convened in January and officially informed the NEC of the vacancy.